 Our Animals

 Every day, our staff and volunteers provide love and care to our ambassador animals.
-This includes providing enrichment, habitat cleanings, or even a walk around the “block” (for Petunia).
+This includes providing enrichment, habitat cleanings, or even a walk around the “block” (for our opossums).
 We provide daily mental and physical stimulation for our animals.
 Training is a large part of the welfare of the animals.
 This allows us to create limited stressful situations when seeing the veterinarian or heading out on a program.
+We have a choice-based policy on all animal interactions and take pride in supporting their own decision-making processes.

 Click on the tabs below to learn more about each of our animals’ stories and some natural history!